LINKS of interest to book collectors

 4: Publishing & Printing

 I know they're rather vague and overlap a bit, but we've got to start somewhere.
-Just click on the individual links to go the relevant website.
+Just click on an individual link below to go the relevant website page.

 Do please let us know of any links that are broken, and do please suggest any we should add.
 (Our only caveat is that we prefer links that do not lead to a paywall!)